This post covers the best things to do in Hollywood, including nighttime, free, as well as family-friendly tours, attractions, and activities.

 Go Horseback Riding at Sunset Ranch

-A fun activity that also offers incredible views of Hollywood, the Hollywood Sign, and downtown LA, a guided horseback tour with Sunset Ranch is a one of a kind experience for all!
+A fun activity that also offers incredible views of Hollywood, the Hollywood Sign, and downtown LA, a guided horseback tour with Sunset Ranch Hollywood is a one-of-a-kind experience for all!

 Choose from a variety of tours that include day trips, evening tours, and an evening sunset tour and BBQ combo.